 The organization has created a beautiful aerial video highlighting the property, which can be viewed at fllt.org/vista.
-To make a gift in support of this project, or the long-term management of the preserve, please contact Director of Development and Communications Kelly Makosch at (607) 275-9487 or firstname.lastname@example.org or give online at fllt.org/vista.
+To make a gift in support of this project, or the long-term management of the preserve, please contact Senior Director Kelly Makosch at (607) 275-9487 or firstname.lastname@example.org or give online at fllt.org/vista.

 “This is an incredible opportunity,” said Land Trust Executive Director Andrew Zepp.
 “We have a once in a lifetime chance to secure one of our most scenic spots while at the same time, protecting valuable wildlife habitat and helping to maintain Canandaigua Lake’s water quality.”